 The Leadership / Committee Meeting occurs on a monthly basis and is used to discuss the issues and future activities of the Pack.
 There should be an assistant at every leadership position to enable representation if the person shouldering the primary role is absent for any reason.
 It is also vital for effective succession planning.
 When the Scout of a leader bridges to Scouts BSA (and as a result the leader moves on) we do not want to be left with a big hole to fill and no knowledge handoff.
 In order for our Scouts to have the best experience possible, it is important for you to volunteer not only at the Den level but at the Pack level too!

 When we have a large pool of volunteers like parents, grandparents, or other adult participants:

 Work is spread out so that it isn’t overwhelming for a single person.

 We maintain talent and know‐how across generations of Scouts.

-Turnover in Pack leadership and even positions is much quicker than you might think.
+Turnover in Pack leadership and other positions is much quicker than you might think.
 The average parent is involved in Cub Scouting for only 4‐5 years.
 Since it takes a couple years just to see everything once, leaders typically serve for about 2-3 years.
-If you’re just starting out, volunteer somewhere, with just a little or a lot, whichever your comfort level.
+If you’re just starting out, volunteer somewhere, with just a little or a lot, whatever your comfort level.
 You’ll learn what worked, what didn’t work and what you’d like to add yourself.
 That’s how we can keep our events functioning and fun!